The programme for the 3rd FERIA Conference can be found below

 ______________________________________________________________________________________________________________________________________

-17.30 - 18.30 The 6th Clean Energy Science Lecture: "Biomass versus Coal: Some of the challenges and prospects" Prof. Jenny Jones, University of Leeds.
-Rupert Beckett Lecture Theatre
+17.30 - 18.30 The 6th Clean Energy Science Lecture: by Professor.
+Jenny Jones, Past EPSRC Advanced Research Fellow and a Professor in Sustainable Energy at the University of Leeds - "Biomass versus Coal: Some of the challenges and prospects" Rupert Beckett Lecture Theatre, Michael Saddler Building

 _________________________________________________________________________________________________________________________________________